port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/push-image-to-ecr.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

-# Generate ECR image with tags
+# Push ECR image with tags

 :::tip Use Cases
 - **Self-service**: Enable developers to build and push Docker images to AWS ECR without needing to access AWS, while ensuring that images are following a consistent tagging convention.